hojjats/Prog3/README.md

 while standing one folder above the source code folder and necessary .dll files (SDL2_ttf, SDL2_image and SDL2_mixer) is copied into the source code folder.

-Paths to assesets in the game are relative to the source code folder and
+Paths to assesets in the game are relative to the source code folder and should work if they are not moved.